barneyb/johann/documentation/docs/versions/index.md

 Add `StringBuilder_into_int` to ease memory management.

+Unlimited local variables, instead of being capped at eight.

 ### `v0.20251109`

 Allow redeclaring (but not redefining) structs.
 Formal args can only use declared types.
 Include variables in headers.
 Alphabetize all members in the johanndocs.